codyngpriest/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 8. Cities of California
 This is a script that lists all the cities of California that can be found in the database hbtn_0d_usa.

+9. Cities by States
+This is a script that lists all cities contained in the database hbtn_0d_usa.